An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Conclusion

 \section{Conclusion}

-In this paper, we propose a data-driven method to identify the load dynamics of power grids using the Koopman operator approach.
-Our method identifies a reduced-order model for load dynamics by extracting coherent spatiotemporal patterns based on a Koopman mode decomposition.
-These patterns provide a linear representation of the dynamics, allowing for spatiotemporal spectral analysis and the discovery of basic energy patterns in multiple time scales.
-We implement a cluster-based Koopman approach for load forecasting over large-scale power grids, using a clustering approach based on PHATE to detect synchronized load profiles and construct a single forecasting model for them.
-Our approach is compared to a deep learning approach and found to be more computationally efficient and better suited for large-scale power grids.
-Our method creates a bridge between physics-based and data-driven approaches, allowing for the discovery of hidden dynamical features of interconnected subsystems and exogenous effects in a nonparametric setting.
+In this paper, we have presented a novel data-driven method for identifying and forecasting load dynamics in power grids using the Koopman operator approach.
+Our method identifies a reduced-order model for load dynamics by extracting coherent spatiotemporal patterns based on Koopman mode decomposition.
+These patterns provide a linear representation of the dynamics, enabling spatiotemporal spectral analysis and the discovery of fundamental energy patterns across multiple time scales.
+We implement a cluster-based Koopman approach for load forecasting over large-scale power grids, utilizing the PHATE algorithm to detect synchronized load profiles and construct efficient, cluster-specific forecasting models.
+This approach demonstrates superior computational efficiency and suitability for large-scale power grids when compared to state-of-the-art deep learning methods, specifically LSTM networks.
+Moreover, our method offers enhanced interpretability, allowing for the identification and analysis of modal and innovation noise components in the forecasting process.
+Importantly, our approach bridges the gap between physics-based and data-driven methodologies.
+It enables the discovery of hidden dynamical features of interconnected subsystems and exogenous effects in a nonparametric setting.
+This characteristic makes our method particularly valuable for understanding and predicting the complex behaviors of large-scale power grids.

-A natural extension of this approach will be improving the extracted coherent patterns, since they are crucial for forecasting and analysis.
-The first direction will be realizing the patterns in the presence of varying dynamical features, where Koopman modes may change weekly, due to abnormal (out of dynamics) weather conditions, holidays, or other changes in interconnected dynamics and exogenous effects.
-This may be done by a time-varying realization of Koopman eigenfunctions and by extending the existing online DMD approaches \citep{Rowley2019onlineDMD, Mustaffa2020onlineDMD}.
-The second direction is distilling the set of extracted coherent patterns by detecting and cleaning the spectral pollution, which is the appearance of spurious eigenvalues due to numerical errors of discretization that are unrelated to the underlying dynamics \citep{Colbrook2023resDMD}.
+The results presented in this paper demonstrate the potential of operator-theoretic approaches in power system analysis and forecasting.
+They suggest that such methods can provide valuable insights into system dynamics while maintaining computational efficiency and interpretability.
+Future work could explore the incorporation of additional exogenous factors, such as weather patterns and scheduled events, to further improve forecasting accuracy.
+Additionally, the application of this method to other complex networked systems could yield valuable insights across various domains of engineering and science.
+In conclusion, our Koopman operator-based approach offers a promising new direction for load forecasting in power grids, combining the strengths of data-driven analysis with physically interpretable results.
+As power systems continue to grow in complexity and scale, such methods may become increasingly crucial for effective management and optimization of these critical infrastructures.